On this page:

 Where a HO exists over a precinct or an area, as opposed to an individual site, it is unnecessary to identify detailed heritage objectives through the schedule to the relevant residential zone.

 It is enough to generally specify in the schedule to the zone that the objective to be achieved is derived from the heritage values of the area.
+Often it is clearest to apply the same schedule to all heritage areas within that zone, within a municipality.

 Design, built form, neighbourhood character, environmental, landscape and other overlays